NAVEEN171/user-access-management-system/README.md

   - Protected routes and middleware

 - **Dashboard Management**
-  - Allows administrators to manage user access.
-Admins can:
+  - Allows managers to manage user access.
+Managers can:
   - View all access requests from users.
   - Approve or reject requests for specific software.
   - Monitor the list of users who have requested access.